fluid-project/floeproject.org/README.md

-# What is the Floe Project
+# What is the FLOE Project

 [![Netlify Status](https://api.netlify.com/api/v1/badges/fac64dc9-f556-4caf-8694-3ef2f902ac9c/deploy-status)](https://app.netlify.com/sites/fluid-floeproject-org/deploys)

-Floe is creating tools that help transform, augment, and personalize the learning experience.
+FLOE is creating tools that help transform, augment, and personalize the learning experience.

-Floe provides the resources needed to enable inclusive access to personally relevant, engaging learning opportunities for the full diversity of learners and content producers.
+FLOE provides the resources needed to enable inclusive access to personally relevant, engaging learning opportunities for the full diversity of learners and content producers.

 ## This Repository